Lionsberg/lionsberg-wiki/Lionsberg Community Information/People/Lionsberg Co-Creators.md

 ## Spirit and Source
 - Source / Creator / Absolute / Ultimate Reality / One
 - Spirit
-- The Spiritual Force For Good
+- The Nameless Force For Good
 ## Joined in Cycle 0

 - 1. [[Jordan Nicholas Sukut]]